 If you want to see what it’s like on the bridge, watch the video below, sorry for the quality it was only shot as an Insta-story!

-The car park and trailhead for Devil’s Bridge is about seven miles away from the centre of Sedona and can be found along Vultee Arch Road.
+The car park and trailhead for Devils Bridge is about seven miles away from the centre of town and can be found along Vultee Arch Road.
 You won’t have a problem spotting it, it will be the only place where cars are parked along the road leading up to it.

 Parking can be a struggle here - especially in the middle of the day.

 If you are parking in the 4x4 car park it was tiny but very few people seem to use it so it had space both times we passed by.